microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Update-MgBetaServicePrincipalByAppId.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

 `OWNERS <IMicrosoftGraphDirectoryObject[]>`: Directory objects that are owners of this servicePrincipal.
 The owners are a set of non-admin users or servicePrincipals who are allowed to modify this object.
 Read-only.
 Nullable.
-Supports $expand and $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
+Supports $expand, $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1), and $select nested in $expand.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.